jlcs-es/blockchainblog/_posts/2018-12-16-debugging-hyperledger-fabric-s-nodejs-chaincode-with-vs-code.md

 +---------------------------------------------------+
 ```

-Now that the chaincode is running in our host's NodeJS, the VS Code debugger can connect to it, providing all the debugging tools.
+Now that the chaincode is running in our host's NodeJS, the VS Code debugger can connect to it, providing all the debugging tools, while the peer endorses the resulting transaction as in a real scenario.

 ## Development network

-To test our chaincode we don't need a complex fabric network, only an endorsing peer, an orderer and optionally a client to query the endorser.
+To test our chaincode we don't need a complex fabric network, only the endorsing peer, an orderer and optionally a client to query the endorser.

 ```
                    +--------+       +-----------+